Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-\paragraph*{Illustrative examples.}For a less trivial example, we consider a $k$-block SBM with equi-sized blocks and constant mean degree $\avgdegree$, such that $B=\delta I+\left(\avgdegree-\delta/k\right)\boldsymbol{u}\boldsymbol{u}^T$, where $\delta\in[-\avgdegree k/(k-1),\avgdegree k]$ quantifies the amount of homophily---positive $\delta$, wherein nodes are more likely to connect to nodes from the same block---or heterophily---negative $\delta$, wherein nodes are more likely to connect to nodes from other blocks.
-As before, let $S_l(a)$ be the geometric sum of $a$ starting at $a$ up to $l$ terms, then from Eq. \ref{eq:spd_sbm} the survival function block matrix is given by (see Appendix \ref{sec:apdx_sbm})
+\paragraph*{Illustrative example}For a less trivial example, we consider a $k$-block SBM with equi-sized blocks and constant mean degree $\avgdegree$, such that $\mat{B}=\delta \eyes{k}+\left(\avgdegree-\delta/k\right)\ones{k}\ones{k}^T$, where $\delta\in[-\avgdegree k/(k-1),\avgdegree k]$ quantifies the amount of homophily---positive $\delta$, wherein nodes are more likely to connect to nodes from the same block---or heterophily---negative $\delta$, wherein nodes are more likely to connect to nodes from other blocks.
+As before, let $S_l(a)$ be the geometric sum of $a$ starting at $a$ up to $l$ terms, then from Eq. \eqref{eq:spd_sbm} the survival function block matrix is given by (see Appendix \ref{sec:apdx_sbm})

-The form of $\Psiacf_l$ is analogous to that of $B$---naturally $\Psiacf_1=B$, but for larger $l$ the off-diagonal (inter-block) elements of the survival function block matrix evolve as the exponential of difference in geometric sums of $S_l(\delta/k)$ and $S_l(\avgdegree)$.
-In particular, consider a 2-block perfectly heterophilous SBM, i.e. $k=2$ and $\delta/k=-\avgdegree$.
-This would correspond to a bipartite network, since nodes never connect directly with nodes of their own block.
-Consequently, all paths between nodes of different communities must be of odd length.
-The expression in Eq. \ref{eq:spd_sbm_k} correctly suggests that the inter-block survival function does not change for even values of $l$ due to cancelling out of the even powers of $\avgdegree$, that is, there is no probability mass at even values of $l$.
+The form of $\Psiacf_l$ is analogous to that of the block matrix $\mat{B}$---naturally $\Psiacf_1=\mat{B}$, but for larger $l$ the off-diagonal (inter-block) elements of the block survival function matrix evolve as the exponential of difference in geometric sums of $S_l(\delta/k)$ and $S_l(\avgdegree)$.
+In particular, consider a 2-block perfectly heterophilous SBM, i.e. $k=2$ and $\delta/k=-\avgdegree$, which corresponds to a bipartite network since nodes never connect directly with nodes of their own block.
+Consequently, all paths between nodes of different blocks must be of odd length.
+The expression in Eq. \eqref{eq:spd_sbm_k} correctly suggests that the inter-block survival function does not change for even values of $l$ due to canceling out of the even powers of $\avgdegree$, that is, there is no probability mass at even values of $l$.